| How to Fit a Halter |

-Halters are available in the same sizes as bridles: pony, cob, full (sometimes called average horse) and oversize (sometimes called large horse).
-Draft size halters are available from specialty suppliers.
+Halter Sizes are the same variety as bridles: pony, cob, full (sometimes called average horse) and oversize (sometimes called large horse).
+Draft halter sizes are available from specialty suppliers.

-Many halter manufacturers provide weight guidelines on their packaging labels to help you determine the size in their halter line that is most appropriate for your horse.
+Many halter manufacturers provide weight guidelines on their packaging labels to help you determine the halter sizes in their halter line that are most appropriate for your horse.
 In general, if your horse requires a full size bridle, he'll also require a full size halter.

 To fit your horse's halter properly: